onflow/flow/docs/content/kitty-items/start.md

 As indicated in the logs, your account details are stored in a new file: `.env.testnet.local`.
 This file will be used whenever you start the service, so you don't have to handle account creation again.

-> **Note**: Never commit this file to Git - it contains your private key!
+> **Note**: Never commit this file to your version control system - it contains your private key!

-Once all services are started up, you will see the following:
+Once all services are up and running, you will see the following:

 ```sh
 KITTY ITEMS HAS STARTED